Voice marking | Proper marker | yes | The pronoun zikh can also participate in valency-changing operations (Luchina 2023: 19). |

 3sg.m Nathan Shlomo throw-prs.3sg refl with money

-Based on Luchna (2023: 19), the antipassive in Yiddish may have what Haspelmath & Müller-Bardye (2004: 3) describes as potential deobjectives.
+FYI: Based on Luchna (2023: 19), the antipassive in Eastern Yiddish may have what Haspelmath and Müller-Bardye (2004: 3) describes as potential deobjectives.
 The latter expresses a disposition of an agent to perform an action.
-Potential deobjectives therefore occur only in irrealis or generic sentences, never in specific realis sentences (KJ).
+Potential deobjectives therefore occur only in irrealis or generic sentences, never in specific realis sentences.

 Der hunt hot zikh aleyn gebisn